 Deep in the heart of the tiny village of Ballyseedy lies an impressively tranquil and magical spot.
 A mere three kilometers southeast of Tralee, Ballyseedy Woods is a place where imaginations bloom.

 The ancient Ballyseedy Wood Walk trail was created for Sir Edward Denny in the 16th century.
-Today, it leads modern day walkers through a historic woodland peppered with 22 varieties of native trees.
+Today, it leads modern-day walkers through a historic woodland peppered with 22 varieties of native species.

 Surrounded by magnificent trees featuring warped trunks, giant knots, and overarching branches, it's easy to get lost in a reverie in this wonderland.
 This is a place where you'd expect the trees to break into song or a Hobbit to pop into view.
 It's charming, beautiful, and a little bit eerie on a dark and blustery day.

 Insider's tip: If you look closely, you'll see remnants of stone buildings from the 19th century.